Being Charged In State Court Or Federal Court

 There may be minute variations but if somebody says one thing in the police report and another at the preliminary hearing, obviously they can’t both be true.
 The prosecutor will most likely assume a person is lying and judges, obviously do not appreciate that.
 Things like these happen often, and most of the time when a client changes their story, that hurts their case.

-In federal court, the first hearing is in the initial appearance.
+In federal court, the first hearing is during the initial appearance.
 There will be a complaint filed.
 There’ll usually be an agent from the FBI, DEA or maybe even a customs agency.
 The agent may say, in the complaint “I am Mr. Smith and I worked for the DEA for 16 years.
-I’ve handled hundreds of investigations involving controlled substance.
+I’ve handled hundreds of investigations involving controlled substances.
 In this situation, I saw John Smith meet with other people, have a scale, weigh things, meet with people in cars and talk about certain things on the phone.
 In my training and experience, I believe he was committing the crime of distribution of controlled substance or conspiracy to distribute controlled substance.”

 You Have The Right To Remain Silent